crownchakra/crownchakra.github.io/_posts/2023-12-27-Process-Injection-Part_0.md

 ---
 layout: post
-title:  "Process Injection Part 1"
+title:  "Executing payload locally using shellcode."
 ---

 ### Executing payload locally using shellcode.

 ## Introduction

-This method employs Windows APIs like VirtualAlloc, VirtualProtect and CreateThread.
-No evasion or obfuscation techniques are employed in this; it's simple and straightforward with no emphasis on evasion.
+If you're delving into the world of shellcode execution, one of the simplest and direct approaches involves initiating its runtime through the creation of a new thread.
+This technique leverages Windows APIs such as VirtualAlloc, VirtualProtect, and CreateThread to efficiently run your shellcode.
+The focus here is on simplicity, with no emphasis on evasion or obfuscation techniques.
+Let's explore the basic steps to get you started on executing shellcode using threads.

 ## Section 1: Getting Started

+Getting Started with Running Shellcode Using Threads

 ### Utilized functions from the Windows APIs
 - VirtualAlloc: Reserves, commits, or changes the state of a region of pages in the virtual address space of the calling process